-As the Fund is broadly diversified, it is not anticipated that any single Sustainability Risk will drive a material negative financial impact on the value of the Fund.
-Further details on Sustainability Risks and their potential impacts are included under Sustainability Risks within the section of the Prospectus entitled Risk Factors.
+Further details on the Sustainability Risks listed above and their potential impacts are included under Sustainability Risks within the section of the Prospectus entitled Risk Factors.

 Pre-contractual disclosure information relating to the environmental, social and governance ("ESG") characteristics, or objectives, of the Fund is provided at the end of this Supplement 11 in accordance with the SFDR.